 Golf in Asia

 Golf in Asia is quite exclusive, with 45% of the courses being private.
 In contrast, 76% of golf courses in North America are open to the public.

 In our experience, golf in Asia is also very expensive.
 And green fees are just part of the expense.
 Many courses have mandatory caddies or mandatory buggies.
-Sometimes even both!
+Often even both!

 Additionally, we do not have our own mode of transportation while traveling through Asia and have relied on Metros, Buses, Taxis, Ferries, and even Scooters to get to the golf courses.
 While it is an additional expense, just getting to the golf courses has often been some of our biggest adventures!